 The newly opened window will have no connection with the first window.
-It will feel like that the program has been just installed, no configurations, saved data or any other information from the original window will pass on to the new window.
+It will feel like the program has just been installed, no configurations, saved data or any other information from the original window will pass on to the new window.

-Do remember that this trick will not work on programs that don’t use mutex for preventing program from opening multiple windows.
+Do remember that this trick will not work on programs that don’t use mutex to prevent program from opening multiple windows.
 Although most apps do use the mutex, some programs may choose a different method.

 For example, video games usually don’t use mutex to prevent multiple instances of them.
 If this trick didn’t work with your program, then check out the below method.

 Read Also: 5 Ways to Run Desktop & Mobile Apps Anywhere

 Although the above method is still the most reliable, but when it doesn’t work then an isolation software will surely work for you.

 An Isolation software basically gives a program an environment completely separate from your system.
 This protects your system from being damaged from an infected program.

 However, this also means that you can run multiple instances of that program as well.
 One in normal windows and other in the isolation software window.